 How to visit the Chur Christkindlimarkt

 Whether you want to shop for gifts (and even purchase a Christmas tree) or simply want to hang out with your friends and sip on Glühwein, the Christkindli Market can be found spread out across the historic part of the city.
+In total, there are around 160 stands.
 Streets where you’ll find market stalls include Alexanderplatz, Obere Bahnhofstrasse, Poststrasse, Kornplatz.

 The market runs from the first Thursday before advent right up until the 23rd of December.
 Opening times are as follows: Monday to Friday 11 am – 7.30 pm, Saturday and Sunday 11 am – 6 pm.
+Food stands are open from 11 am to 9 pm on a daily basis.
 Other festive highlights of the town include ice skating and plenty of twinkling lights draped across the historic and cobbled town streets.